-The decisions taken in both the Yalta and Potsdam conferences were made by the UK, the US, and the Soviet Union.
-France had not been invited to participate.
-Nevertheless, the UK and the US decided to accommodate the French provisional government's demands for a French occupation zone (Willis, 1962), even though this reduced their own occupation zones (Mosely, 1949).
-After WWII, the US used its political power to draw the border between its occupation zone and the French occupation zone in South-West Germany.
+Germany.
 The border "was based on strictly logistical conceptions [...] so as to leave in the American zone the main highway [...].
 Administrative and traditional divisions were disregarded completely" (Mosely, 1949, p.
 600).
 The front lines conquered respectively by the French and US troops were also ignored in delineating the border.
 At the end of WWII, the line of contact between the French and US forces was roughly 50 km north of what would become the border between their 1945-1949 occupation zones in South-West Germany.
 The French combat forces had expanded their territory further northwards than stipulated by the Supreme Headquarters of the Allied Expeditionary Forces, with the intention of increasing their future occupation zone (Willis, 1962).
-Nevertheless, the US position prevailed and the territory under US control was expanded southward to include all counties crossed by the highway through South-West Germany.12 An often cited motive for the French demand for an occupation zone is the restoration of national pride after France had been occupied by Nazi Germany during WWII (Koop, 2005, p.
+The US position prevailed and the territory under US control was expanded southward to include all counties crossed by the highway through South-West Germany.
+An often cited motive for the French demand for an occupation zone is to restore national pride after France had been occupied by Nazi Germany during WWII (Koop, 2005, p.
 19).
 At the same time, the Nazi occupation had left France in a difficult economic situation.
 Since the provisional French government was not invited to the Potsdam Conference, it did not feel bound by the agreements made there.
 This became particularly apparent in the French refusal to accommodate refugees in the context of the forced population resettlements that were part of the reorganization of Germany.